PNG’s playoff path: Win, get help from Barbers Hill - Port Arthur News

 Barbers Hill is already locked into a playoff spot but would drop to the fourth seed with a loss to Texas City.
 Texas City has won its last two games while Barbers Hill has won three out of its last four.

-Santa Fe’s lone district win came in a 56-35 win over Dayton, which has not won a game all season.
+Santa Fe’s lone district win came in a 56-35 victory over Dayton, which has not won a game all season.

 Judge, assistant DA & JCSO Deputy Chief talk impacts of jury trials postponement until 2021